-Insights pages can be either shared as Page items in ArcGIS Online or printed.
-When a page is shared, the Page item is saved in the Content tab, where it can be opened and viewed.
+Insights pages can be either shared as Page items in your portal or printed.
+When a page is shared, the Page item is saved in the Pages tab of the home page, where it can be opened and viewed.
 You are also given an <iframe> when the page is shared that can be used to embed the page in a website.

 Feature layers must be shared in order to be visible on a shared page.
 All other layers, including results, will be visible without being shared first.
 In this case, sharing your data is not required.

 - Open the Page options menu and choose Share Page.

 - In the Share Page window, enter a title, description, and tags for your page.
 Check Everyone (public) under Share with and click Share.

 - Under View your shared page, click Go.